RK0429/PyExporter/README.md

 5. **Open a Pull Request:** Describe your changes and submit the pull request.

-Please make sure to update tests as appropriate and adhere to the [PEP 8](https://pep8.org/) style guide.
+Please update tests as appropriate and adhere to the [PEP 8](https://pep8.org/) style guide.

 ## License